2- day Pit Firing Course

 -

-2 Vegetarian lunches and unlimited tea breaks with cake
+2 Vegetarian lunches and unlimited tea/coffee/treats

 *Some tips for successful pit firing-